iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 ![](/img/ci_for_ml_retrain_model.jpg) _Model training flow_

-Assuming that in a project’s repository a `dvc` pipeline is defined for training a model.
+Assuming that in a project’s repository a DVC pipeline is defined for training a model.
 You can ask your CI tool to call `dvc pull` and, voilà, it now has access to the _right_ data needed for training.
 The reproducing pipeline can be arbitrary complicated and comprise of many steps; regardless of all, `dvc repro`